 1204E Stone Building

-She published a book, Improving teacher quality: The U.S. teaching force in global context (Teachers College Press, 2009) and edited a book, Teacher reforms around the world (Emerald Books, 2013).
+She published a book, Improving Teacher Quality: The U.S. Teaching Force in Global Context (Teachers College Press, 2009) and edited three books: Teacher Reforms Around the World (Emerald Books, 2013), The Global and the Local: Diverse Perspectives in Comparative Education (Sense Publishers, 2016), and International Handbook of Teacher Quality and Policy (Routledge/Taylor & Francis, 2018).
 Her articles appear in journals including Educational Researcher, American Educational Research Journal, Education Policy, Educational Policy Analysis Archives, Teachers College Record, Comparative Education Review, and Compare on teacher policy topics such as professional development, compensation and performance-related pay, and multicultural teacher education.

 Dr. Akiba teaches Teacher Policy and Reform and Survey Research Methods.